 Once you decide to launch a business or start working for yourself, it takes time to establish your business entity.
-If taxes are due before you have an LLC or an S-Corp, you may be wondering: what does that mean for your taxes?
-Here are the answers to frequently asked tax questions if you just started a new business.
+If taxes are due before you have an LLC or an S-Corp, you may be wondering how to handle your taxes.
+Here are the answers to frequently asked tax questions about filing taxes after starting a business.

 Can I write off business expenses if I don’t have an LLC or an S-Corp?

 Yes, even if you are filing as an individual, you can still write off business expenses.
 All businesses can deduct ordinary and necessary expenses from their revenue.

 The IRS will tax you as a sole proprietor if you are the only owner.
 This means you will need to file a Schedule C or Schedule C-EZ to calculate the tax for your business operations.
 This will also allow you to deduct business expenses like mileage, home office, advertising, and many more.

 You don’t have to be an expert to file your taxes as a small business owner.
 TaxSlayer will enter the information you provide into the appropriate tax forms and help you claim the tax breaks you deserve.
 Try TaxSlayer Self-Employed.